almeida-raphael/arpc_examples/README.md

 ### Run
 To run the examples you have to install [aRPC Code Generator](https://github.com/almeida-raphael/arpc_code_generator).
-Then clone this repository, install the dependencies with `go mod download` and then run `arpc_gen -input-path examples/arpc -packages-root-path examples`, the code generator will create the aRPC needed files.
+Then clone this repository, install the dependencies with `go mod download` and then run `arpc_code_generator -input-path examples/arpc -packages-root-path examples`, the code generator will create the aRPC needed files.
 Now you can run any of the examples in the *cmd* folder.

 ### WIP